Tifarahani/surfs_up/README.md

 ## Overview of the analysis:Explain the purpose of this analysis.

 The purpose of our analysis is to see temperature statistics for June and December to see if running a surf shop is sustainable year around.
 The way we get the temperature data is by running two seperate queries, one being for June and the other being December.
 Once we run our queries we store the temperatures in a list then convert them to a dataframe.
 Once our dataframe is created we are able to get our summary statistics by using the .describe() method.
-We can refer to Figure 4 [^Figure 4] and Figure 8 for summary of the result in the following months.
+We can refer to Figure 4 [^4] and Figure 8 for summary of the result in the following months.
 ### Resources
 - **Python**
 - **Pandas**